lyuPang/AttnDreamBooth/README.md

 + Line **8**: `instance_dir`.
 This is the directory containing the images of the target concept.
 + Line **10**: `category`.
 This is the category of the target concept.

-For example, to train the concept `child doll` in the [images](#pretrained-checkpoints), you need to set the parameters as follows.
+For example, to train the concept `child doll` in the [Pretrained Checkpoints](#pretrained-checkpoints), you need to set the parameters as follows.
 ```bash
 output_dir="./models/"
 instance_dir="./dataset/child_doll"